cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute force searching the whole key space.
-The generation of quality random numbers is difficult.  {{RFC4086}} offers important guidance in this area.
+The generation of quality random numbers is difficult, and {{RFC4086}} offers important guidance in this area.

 The generation of hash-based signatures also depends on random numbers.
-While the consequences of an inadequate pseudo-random number generator (PRNGs) to generate these values is much less severe than the generation of private keys, the guidance in {{RFC4086}}
+While the consequences of an inadequate pseudo-random number generator (PRNG) to generate these values is much less severe than in the generation of private keys, the guidance in {{RFC4086}}
 remains important.

 #Operational Considerations {#opcons}